 - Functional Dysphonia

-Pediatric Voice Therapy involves a variety of behavioral treatment approaches aimed at improving vocal technique.
+Pediatric voice therapy involves a variety of behavioral treatment approaches aimed at improving vocal technique.
 During your child’s initial evaluation, a Speech-Language Pathologist who specializes in voice disorders will evaluate your child’s voice and trial several different forms of exercises.
 If your child responds well to these exercises, a course of voice therapy may be recommended to improve their voice.
-Therapy sessions are typically once per week for eight weeks and treatment plans are specifically designed for each child with engaging and motivating activities.
+Therapy sessions are typically once per week for six to ten weeks, and treatment plans are specifically designed for each child with engaging and motivating activities.